seeebiii/aws-cloudformation-templates/README.md

 Example to show which policies are needed if you want to invoke another Lambda function.

+## AWS Lambda: Register to Kinesis

+**Details:**
+Creates a Kinesis stream.
+Also deploys one Lambda function which is sending data to the stream and two functions which are reading from the stream.

 ## AWS Lambda: Register to S3 updates

 ### Register for all updates